dugudugu/chris-harms-web/README.md

 Mr. Rahul Lakhanpal, I would like to let you know that I am grateful for your help, motivation and mentoring during this project.

-I would also like to thank the following people for the feedback to make the webpage better; C. Harms, A. Marchena, A. Lead and anyone else that I might have forgotten.
+I would also like to thank the following people for the feedback to make the web page better; C. Harms, A. Marchena, A. Lead and anyone else that I might have forgotten.

 #### Disclaimer

-The content of this webpage is for educational purposes only.
+The content of this web page is for educational purposes only.